Sei

 }

 What the coinbase address represents in Sei doesn’t matter here.
 What’s important is that it is a deterministic address, calculable in advance.
 The address is calculated as a function of a tx’s index in a block.
-So the first tx in a block always has a “coinbase address” of sei1v4mx6hmrda5kucnpwdjsqqqqqqqqqqqqlve8dv, and so on.
+So the first tx in a block always has a “coinbase address” of sei1v4mx6hmrda5kucnpwdjsqqqqqqqqqqqqlve8dv

 One way to end up with locked funds is via a vesting account.
 If, for example, I want to grant you one thousand tokens linearly over four years then I can create a vesting account and the unlocks are handled automatically by Cosmos.
 When creating a vesting account I can specify its address and any unused address will do.
 I don’t need the keys to it or anything.